cduvallet/concat_datasets/README.md

 * `manipulate_metadata_files.py` reads through all the metadata files, checks if there are duplicate sample IDs, concatenates all the metadata files, and writes that metadata to `data/for_pipeline`.

+# To do

+* Re-write bash and python scripts in a [drake](https://github.com/Factual/drake) workflow (or something similar?)
+* Make code less dependent on current directory/AWS set up